 When the person is to leave some city or area, it is a common international tradition of modern agents to “farewell” the target with cleaners who empty garbage bins or have brooms and start sweeping areas around the target.
 As you can see from the last example, there is a certain prevalent mental attitude or comparison related to the targets.
 Generally, people try to remain decent and polite when separating, but the agents can create a very emotional farewell out of nothing.

-Sometimes, and this is generally more rare, the agents may try to reverse emotions of the target.
+Sometimes, and this is generally rarer, the agents may try to reverse the emotions of the target.
 For example, in order to “boost” the mood of the target or to pacify/cajole him, agents may either send people carrying flowers or asking simple questions related to directions.

 Part 1.
 National Security Operations: How Security Intelligence Agents Play With Emotions and Feelings of Targets: Flood of Emotional Reminders.

 Part 3.
 Secret Agents Argue about Negative Reinforcement Examples